 Nutrition therapy for stomach cancer

-No two stomach cancer patients are alike, and no one understands this better than the stomach cancer experts at CTCA.
-The need for an individualized approach to nutrition therapy and metabolic support is no exception.
-Because the amount of food each stomach cancer patient can intake and tolerate is different, we strive to find the nutritional plan and treatment that works best for each person.
+No two stomach cancer patients are alike, and no one understands this better than the stomach cancer experts at Cancer Treatment Centers of America® (CTCA).
+Because the amount of food each stomach cancer patient may digest and tolerate is different, we strive to find a balanced nutritional plan and treatment for each person.

 If you undergo surgery for stomach cancer, you may need to receive enteral nutrition (i.e., nourishment provided through a feeding tube).
-This type of nutrition for stomach cancer patients enables you to receive critical nourishment, avoid malnutrition and stay hydrated.
+This type of nutrition enables stomach cancer patients to receive critical nourishment, avoid malnutrition and stay hydrated.

-The feeding tube can be permanent or temporary.
+The feeding tube may be permanent or temporary.
 How long you will need the feeding tube will be determined after you’ve had a number of weeks to heal.
-It’s dependent on how well your digestive tract functions and whether you are able to intake food orally.
+The determination is dependent on how well your digestive tract functions and whether you are able to intake food orally.

 Your surgical oncologist, dietitian and other members of your care team will spend time with you before your surgery to teach you about your feeding tube and the nutrition you’ll receive.
 They’ll answer questions you and your caregiver may have, and explain how to care for the tube and administer feedings at home.